MaikMichel/dbFlux/README.md

 - Minify and upload your Cascading Stylesheets to your APEX Application
 - Upload any file to your APEX Application
 - Run utPLSQL Test
-- Runs with dbFLux and XCL configuration
+- Runs additionaly with dbFlow and XCL

 #### Demo - Compiling PL/SQL Package